18 Top-Rated Places to Visit in Europe in Summer

 View of Lisbon from the Parque Eduardo VII | Photo Copyright: Shandley McMurray

-Make sure to carve out time for a quick beach trip 20 minutes away, and to feast on pastel de nata, the country's delicious desert.
+Make sure to carve out time for a quick beach trip 20 minutes away, and to feast on pastel de nata, the country's delicious dessert.
 Refurbished in 2018, the lovely Doca de Santo restaurant offers tasty fare almost as impressive as its river views.

 Dubrovnik